Why It's Important to Know God Is Not the Author of Confusion

-What Does Confusion Mean in 1 Corinthians 14?
+What Does 'God Is Not the Author of Confusion' Mean in 1 Corinthians 14?

 The word for confusion in the Greek is “akatastasia.”
 Here are the different meanings for this word.
 This word can be used to mean instability, upheaval, disturbance, or being out of control.
 While there may be times where upheaval or disturbance are necessary as you will soon see this should not be happening in a corporate worship setting.